 The Ge0.77Ag0.1Sb0.13Te1alloy was fabricated by a novel two step route.
 For that purpose firstly the oxide reagents were melted at high temperature and quenched into pellets.
 After that pellets were milled to the powder and then reduced in hydrogen at various temperatures and for various periods of time.
 Energy dispersive X-ray analysis indicated the possibility of successful fabrication of stoichiometric thermoelectric materials...

-Thermoelectric properties of bismuth-antimony-telluride alloys obtained by reduction of oxide reagents
+Structure and thermoelectric properties of Bi–Te alloys obtained by novel method of oxide substrates reduction

 Obtained scientific degrees/titles